 These insects sting for one of two reasons.
 Either they are hunting for prey, or they feel threatened.
 If you get stung, there are some consequences to be aware of.
 First, there's the pain of the sting, and the potential for the wound site to become infected.
 Second, some people can have serious allergic reactions to these stings and can potentially go into anaphylactic shock.

 If you currently detect stinging insect activity on your property, or you want to secure preventative protection, contact us today.
 Our highly-trained team of pest experts can successfully detect and exterminate stinging insects, helping to protect your property all year long.

-Baltimore is the most populous city in the U.S. state of Maryland, as well as the 30th most populous city in the United States.
+Baltimore is the most populous city in Maryland, as well as the 30th most populous city in the United States.
 Baltimore is the largest independent city in the country and was designated as such by the Constitution of Maryland in 1851.
 Baltimore is located about 40 miles northeast of Washington DC, making it a principal city in the Washington–Baltimore combined statistical area.